Hayden Roulston: Professional career

 Back home in New Zealand he experimented with some alternative remedies and was soon back riding – and winning.
 Without a contract but still motivated to ride he won the National Road Race title in 2006 and back to back Tour of Southland and Tour of Wellington titles in 2006 and 2007.
 In addition to the road races he returned to the track and won several titles at the New Zealand and Oceania track championships.

-Roulston had invested a six-figure sum with a New Zealand company that failed in October 2007 during the global financial crisis.
+Roulston had invested a six-figure sum with a New Zealand company that failed due to the 2008 financial crisis.
 Roulston confided in Craig Adair, a track cycling gold medallist at the 1982 Commonwealth Games, that he was about to pull out of the preparations for the 2008 Summer Olympics, but Adair and four of his friends decided to provide finance for him during this difficult time, and Roulston continued with his preparations.

 Roulston was selected for the New Zealand team to compete at the 2008 World Track Championships in Manchester where he narrowly missed medals in the 4000 m individual pursuit (4th) and Team Pursuit (4th) as well as finishing 9th in the Madison with Greg Henderson.
 Having performed so strongly in Manchester, he was selected for the Beijing Olympics, where he focused on improving his 4th placed pursuit rides.
 Former New Zealand track coach Ron Cheatley suggested his best bet will be to drop the Madison and focus on the complementary pursuit events in much the same fashion as Kiwi pursuit rider Sarah Ulmer.
 Ulmer quit road racing and focused solely on her pursuit preparation before the 2004 Athens Olympics where she went on to smash the world record and take the gold medal in the women's 3000 m individual pursuit.

 At the 2008 Beijing Olympics, Roulston won the silver medal in the 4000 m individual pursuit, defeated in the gold medal race by Bradley Wiggins.
 He also featured as a member of the bronze medal-winning New Zealand team pursuit squad, although he did not race in the qualifying rounds.
 He came 10th in the Madison with his teammate Greg Henderson.

 In September 2008, Roulston announced that he would be riding for Cervélo TestTeam in 2009, with riders including reigning Tour de France champion Carlos Sastre and multiple Tour de France stage winner Thor Hushovd.